Hokkaido Shinkansen: Operating speed

+During holiday periods, when freight traffic is reduced and passenger demand increases, the maximum speed on the dual-gauge section is raised.
+This scheme was first implemented during the 2020–21 New Year holiday and the Golden Week period from 3–6 May 2021, when speeds were increased to 210 km/h, and continued until January 2024, when JR Hokkaido announced that speeds would be raised to 260 km/h during major holiday periods.

+To operate Shinkansen trains at 260 km/h through the dual-gauge section, proposals include a system to automatically reduce speed when passing narrow-gauge trains and loading freight trains onto specially designed "train on train" standard-gauge vehicles capable of withstanding the shock waves from passing Shinkansen trains.
+If such a train on train system is implemented, it could reduce travel times by 12 minutes.

 Effects of winter weather on train operation

 Operating in areas that see significant snowfall during the winter months, accumulation of snow has effects on various train operations.
 It can cause damage to equipment or can cause a moving train to miss a switch.
 In particular, accretion of snow in the bogies of the train has been shown to be significant, causing damage or causing schedule delays.
 Methods have been used to estimate snow accumulation on trains running up to 130 km/h, and newer estimates based on weather data can predict accumulation of up to 3 cm in bogies upon arrival at a station.

 The winter season also adversely impacts the occupancy rates of the rail line, with recorded occupancy reaching a low of 19% in the months of January and February.